INDICATIONS AND USAGE

 USE IN SPECIFIC POPULATIONS

-Pregnancy: Based on animal data may cause fetal harm.
-Use only if the potential benefit justifies the risk.
+Pregnancy: Based on postmarketing surveillance, registry and animal data may cause fetal harm.
+Advise pregnant women of the potential risk to the fetus.

 Nursing Mothers: Tacrolimus is present in human milk.
 Discontinue drug or nursing, taking into account the importance of drug to the mother.